 You take a step-by-step approach to analyze information and solve problems.

 You're open to change and think variety is the spice of life.

 You are known for your personal integrity and honesty.

 Corn Breeder, Cotton Breeder, Hybrid Corn Breeder, Plant Breeder Scientist

 How to become a Plant Breeder

-Plant Breeders most often have a Doctorate.
+Most Plant Breeders have a Doctorate or a Master's degree.
 Start by getting your Bachelor's degree.